Workers’ Compensation Insurance

 What should an employee do if injured on the job?

-- Notify your supervisor immediately, no matter how minor the injury may seem.
+1. Notify your supervisor immediately, no matter how minor the injury may seem.
 Report all unsafe working conditions to your supervisor or the Environmental Health and Safety Department.
+Complete the First Report of Injury and submit to Krissy Ramirez.

-- If necessary, obtain medical attention.
-You have freedom of choice as to which, hospital or pharmacy you may use.
+2. If necessary, obtain medical attention.
+UT Health San Antonio is part of a certified worker’s compensation healthcare network, operated by Injury Management Organization.
+Injured employees who live within the network service area are required to treat with IMO Med-Select Network providers.
 Inform the medical provider that your injury is work-related.
 Your department will provide you with a Notification of an On-The-Job Injury form to give to your medical provider.

-- If you miss time from work, you must also complete the form Workers’ Compensation Leave of Absence to select the type of leave you wish to use.
+5. If you miss time from work, you must also complete the Workers’ Compensation Leave of Absence form to select the type of leave you wish to use.
 The form is provided by your department.

 For more information, contact the Workers’ Compensation Coordinator in the Environmental Health & Safety Department at 210-567-2955.